 WW2 Jobs with the lowest survival rates

-During the second world war, people didn’t really have the best understanding of technology and in the attempt to defeat their enemies, many countries invented things that weren’t exactly safe for the operator.
+During the Second World War, people didn’t have the best understanding of technology and in the attempt to defeat their enemies, many countries invented things that weren’t exactly safe for the operator.
 Some of these jobs put the person doing them in more danger than the average soldier on the ground, and often for little to no useful effect at all.
-Here are some of those jobs and just how dangerous they can be.
+Here are some of the ww2 jobs with the lowest survival rates and just how dangerous they were.

 Torpedo pilot